aromatt/side-cli/README.md

 # Modes
 ## `xcopr filter`
-When filtering data with a pipeline, you often need to trim lines so that they can be parsed.
-But sometimes, the filter trims away important information needed for later processing.
+In filter mode, the user specifies a filter to be executed as a coprocess whose output will determine whether each line passes through.

-In filter mode, `xcopr` sends each input line to a coprocess whose output is used to determine whether the original line passes through.
+Lines are passed through in their original form, unaffected by any destructive line-mangling performed by the filter.

 <img src="./images/xcopr_filter.svg" width="75%">